 *because of their young age, our Little Dragon & Little Ninja program and our Ninja Juniors program are month-to-month and therefore the Introductory Special is not applicable to them; students moving up into our Junior program (age 7-12) from our younger programs are not eligible for the Introductory Special since the purpose of the special is to "introduce" people to our school for the first time.

 More details about class days and times are on our Calendar and Schedule page.

-Below are examples of what is okay and not okay to wear to try a class with us.
+Below are examples of what is okay and not okay to wear to try your free trial class with us.
 We are a family-friendly program and require all students and prospective students to wear modest, appropriate clothing.
 We do reserve the right to not allow someone to try a class if we determine their clothing does not meet our guidelines.